kaechele/bonaparte/docs/system_information.md

 1. Green terminal, prepopulated with a jumper cable, referred to in the FCC filing as a "Jumper for user options"
-2. Two conductor lead for the an optional LED Controller (Napoleon Model Number W190-0125)
+2. Two conductor lead for the optional LED Controller (Napoleon Model Number W190-0125)
 3. A white 2.54mm pitch 4-pin XH series header for 3.3V power and UART from the SIT ProFlame 2 IFC

 The function of the green terminal is currently unknown.

-The pinout for the XH header, when viewed in the orientation as seen on the above picture, is as follows:
+The pinout for the XH header, when viewed in the orientation as seen in the picture above, is as follows:

 `3V3 | RX | TX | GND`

-The GND pin is the one that is closes to the edge of the case and has the typical XH Pin 1 marking arrow on the side of the housing of the plug end of the connection.
+The GND pin is the one that is closest to the edge of the case and has the typical XH Pin 1 marking arrow on the side of the housing of the plug end of the connection.

 ## SIT ProFlame 2 IFC